 7. The Mistake: Forgetting to Clean Your Machine

 Any household appliance that contains water requires frequent cleaning or you run the risk of mold and bacteria running rampant.
-This is especially true for coffee makers because the heat and constant moisture in them create the perfect environment for these organisms to flourish, Adams warns.
+This is especially true for coffee makers because the heat and constant moisture in them create the perfect environment for these organisms to flourish, Adams says.

 Indeed, the National Science Foundation's International Household Germ Study found that about half of coffee makers had yeast and mold growing in their reservoirs.